-2.4.3.
-CERES low-resolution land cover map
+2.4.3 Low-resolution land cover map which distinguishes dark and bright desert CERES low-resolution land cover map

 The IGBP map does not provide a good discrimination between dark and bright deserts.
 For that purpose, an additional classification is required and used, which is based on a low-resolution land cover map from CERES (N.Loeb, pers. comm.).
 The map's spatial dimensions are 2160x1080 pixels, corresponding to a spatial resolution of 10 arc minutes.
-The map is shown in Figure 18, demonstrating the different sub-classification of desert areas: for instance the Sahara, Saudi, and Iranian deserts clearly have a different sub-classification compared to the IGBP map (Figure 14).
+The map is shown in Figure 2-17, demonstrating the different sub-classification of desert areas: for instance the Sahara, Saudi, and Iranian deserts clearly have a different sub-classification compared to the IGBP map (Figure 2-13).
 Note that only classes "4" (dark desert) and "5" (bright desert) from this map are used, and only as a correction in case the (much more detailed) IGBP map prescribes one of the desert classes.